fugjoo/suedtirolmobilAI/README.md

   ```

 Environment variables can also be stored in a `.env` file in the project root.
+A `.env.example` file is included as a template.
+Copy it to `.env` and fill in
-The file is loaded automatically and should not be committed to version control.
+your credentials.
+The `.env` file is loaded automatically and should not be
+committed to version control.

 ## Command line usage
 ### Search for a trip